How to Become a Voice Actor (the short version)

 - Realize your job at an audition or gig is not to ask for something, it is to give/create something compelling.
-Your craft is your superpower.
+Your craft is your validation and your superpower.

 - Be ready before you interview agents.
 Have your marketing materials ready to impress (demo, website, etc.).

 - Be so good that those who cast have to hire you– and rehire you.

 - Self-direct your VO auditions only when ready and able.

 - When ready, join an actors’ union to protect yourself, up your earnings and upgrade the quality of projects and professionalism.